kapYpak/KB-Option4/pages/web/hosting/cms_install_1_click_modules/guide.en-ie.md

 ## Objective

-1-click modules are designed to help you set up a website quickly and easily, without needing any technical knowledge.
+1-csdfsefsfszgszgedgheasily, without needing any technical knowledge.
 You can choose from the most popular CMSs: WordPress, PrestaShop, Drupal and Joomla!.

 **Find out how to set up your website using our 1-click modules.**